jinyeong-park/fe/ComputerScience-MinchulChae.md

     return null;
 }

-## Graph

-/*
-Graphs: There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list); know each representation and its pros & cons.
+### Graphs: There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list);
+know each representation and its pros & cons.
 Know the basic graph traversal algorithms: breadth-first search & depth-first search.
 Know their computational complexity, their tradeoffs, and how to implement them in real code.
 Time permitting, study fancier algorithms such as Dijkstra and A*.